App Deadline: Aug. 1, Dec. 15

 Time to Complete: 36 hours, 24 months

-As an Air Force veteran, Nathan Johnson, assistant professor of management and director of Western Carolina University's Master of Project Management Program, always has the military in mind when it comes to recruiting students to the two-year, online program.
+As an Air Force veteran, Nathan Johnson, Associate Professor in the Master of Project Management Program, always has the military in mind when it comes to recruiting students to the two-year, six semesters (Fall, Spring and Summer) online program.

 According to Johnson, project management is tailor-made for military personnel.
 And that's why he tries to seek out both current and former military members as students.